RisePeopleInc/ng4-spinner/README.md

 </ng4-default-spinner>
 ```

-Import `Ng4SpinnerService` from  node_modules/ng4-spinner  in any of the component you would like to start the Spinner/loader
+Import `Ng4SpinnerService` from ng4-spinner package  in any of the component you would like to start the Spinner/loader

     The service has two methods